UCBerkeleySETI/breakthrough/GettingStarted.md

 Now would be a good time, if you haven't done so already, to read through the basic strategy of the Breakthrough Listen search.
 The material at https://seti.berkeley.edu/listen/ starts on a basic level; click through pages 1 - 4, and it gets more in-depth as you go.
 You don't need to read page 5, which duplicates some of the material presented here.

 Now you've done a lot of background reading, you probably want to learn [how to find ET](https://github.com/UCBerkeleySETI/breakthrough/blob/master/GBT/README.md).
-Please read carefully through the material in that document, which describes the BL search.
-The project you will be working on is a part of this program, and may involve data analysis, data visualization, RFI identification and mitigation, interacting with databases, or other aspects of the search for ET.
-If you are able to download and display some filterbank files before starting your internship, you'll be off to a great head start.
+Please read carefully through the material in that document, which describes the BL radio search.
+Intern projects may involve data analysis, data visualization, RFI identification and mitigation, interacting with databases, machine learning, or other aspects of the search for ET.
+If you are working on a radio SETI project and are able to download and display some filterbank files using [blimpy](https://github.com/UCBerkeleySETI/blimpy) before starting your internship, you'll be off to a great head start.

 ## Radio astronomy